Doctors & Dietitian

 Professional Practice Fellow (Youth Community Health and Paediatrics) Otago University, Wellington School of Medicine

-I am a medical doctor specializing in Adolescent and Young Adult Medicine, dedicated to the health and wellbeing of young people aged 10–25.
+I am a medical doctor specialising in Child, Adolescent and Young Adult Medicine, dedicated to the health and wellbeing of young people aged up to 25 years of age.
 With over 20 years of experience in eating disorders treatment, I initially trained in Paediatrics before specializing in Adolescent Medicine, completing a fellowship at Toronto’s Hospital for Sick Children.
 During my fellowship I worked within inpatient, day program and outpatient eating disorder settings.
 Since returning to New Zealand in 2005, I’ve worked in various clinical settings, including Wellington and Hutt Hospitals, VIBE Youth health clinic and the Central Regional Eating Disorder Service (CREDS).

 Eating disorders are complex, impacting multiple body systems.
 As an eating disorder medical specialist I provide comprehensive care that supports both physical and emotional health.
 At Wellington Regional Hospital (Te Wao Nui), I lead the paediatric inpatient eating disorder service, overseeing medical stabilization, nutritional rehabilitation, and multidisciplinary care.
 I also educate medical students and Paediatric trainees about youth health, eating disorders, and adolescent mental health.